 Making India the priority was one of the notable foreign policy successes of the Bush Administration, but America’s relationship with Pakistan has always been a frustrating factor in South Asia.

 President Barack Obama was quick to capitalize on the United States’ newfound alliance by inviting his Indian counterpart to the White House last December.
-Since then however, the administration has remained ambiguous about its commitment.
+But since then, the administration has remained ambiguous about its commitment.

-With $1,2 billion in aid, India is the world’s fifth contributor to the reconstruction of Afghanistan, investing more dearly than even China.
-After all, it stands much to lose should NATO simply abandon the country.
+With $1,2 billion in aid, India is the world’s fifth contributor to the reconstruction of Afghanistan, investing more than even China.
+After all, it stands much to lose should NATO abandon the country.
 Pakistan might succumb to total chaos with terrorism dripping over the border into India.

-America’s current strategy does not seem to appreciate that India’s objectives in Afghanistan, unlike Pakistan’s, are perfectly aligned with its own — “to defeat the Taliban and to support the elected Afghan government.”
+America’s current strategy does not seem to appreciate that India’s objectives in Afghanistan — unlike Pakistan’s — are aligned with its own: “to defeat the Taliban and to support the elected Afghan government.”

-The same Reuters wire quotes Assistant Professor Christine Fair, a South Asia expert at Georgetown University, Washington DC, who doesn’t think that “this administration or the previous one knows how to balance our legitimate interests in both Pakistan and India effectively.”
+The same Reuters wire quotes Assistant Professor Christine Fair, a South Asia expert at Georgetown University, who doesn’t think that “this administration or the previous one knows how to balance our legitimate interests in both Pakistan and India effectively.”